Arts-Based Research

 Ethical orientation

 This inquiry is approached with care and respect.
-It involves no formal data collection and does not seek to measure, categorise, or extract from children's experience.
+It involves no formal data collection and does not seek to measure, categorise, or extract from children's and indigenous experience.
 Any images or reflections shared will be done so with consent and in ways that honour the dignity of the children and families involved.

 This inquiry is ongoing.
 It is not finished, and may never be.
 Like the questions it holds, it is allowed to stay open.